luksen99/Diffusion-Equation/README.md

 ## Two Folders:
 * 1) Descriptive \.ipynb files.
 To give a descriptive overview  of the problem and show intermediate results via Jupyter sessions

+      *Recommeded to look at, for people being rather new to the project*

 * 2) \.py files containing code to comment, modify and work on

+     *Recommeded to look at, for people working on- and contributing to the code*